Mar102/ElectionAnalysis/README.md

 5. The winner of the election based on popular vote

 ## Resources
--Data Source: election_results.csv
+Data Source: election_results.csv
--Softwate: Python 3.7.6 Visual Studio Code
+Softwate: Python 3.7.6 Visual Studio Code

 ## Summary

 The analysis shows that:
--There were 369,711 votes cast in the election.
+There were "X" votes cast in the election.

--The candidates were:
+- The candidates were:
     * Candidate 1
     * Candidate 2
     * Candidate 3

- -The candidate results were:
+ - The candidate results were:

     * Candidate 1 received "x%" of the vote and "y" number of votes.
     * Candidate 2 received "x%" of the vote and "y" number of votes.
     * Candidate 3 received "x%" of the vote and "y" number of votes.

- -The winner of the election was:
+ - The winner of the election was:
     * Candidate (1, 2, or 3), who received "x%" of the vote and "y" number of votes.

 ## Challenge Overview